ANNarchy/ANNarchy/docs/manual/Parser.rst

         equations = "tau * dr/dt + r = sum(exc)"
     )

 In this example, a Neuron or Synapse does not have to define the parameter ``tau`` to use it: it is available everywhere.
-If the Neuron/Synapse defines a parameter called ``tau``, the constant is not visible anymore to that object.
+If the Neuron/Synapse redefines a parameter called ``tau``, the constant is not visible anymore to that object.

 Constants can be manipulated as normal floats to define complex values::